mrmonaghan/mrmonaghan.github.io/_posts/2019-09-05-Building-a-Backup-Script-With-WBAdmin.md

 {% endraw %}
 {% endhighlight %}

 This ends up being fairly straightforward and readable.
-We use Start-Process to start the wbadmin application using the -File parameter and supply ALL of the remaining arguments via the -ArgumentList parameter.
+We use Start-Process to start the wbadmin application by supplying the name of the application to the -File parameter, and supply ALL of the remaining arguments via the -ArgumentList parameter.
 These all get compiled into a long string, as that is the only way WBAdmin accepts the input.
 Finally, we include the -Passthru parameter which returns a process object (similar to what would be returned by Get-Process) for each process the Start-Process cmdlet starts.
 This process object gets assigned to the $Process variable, which we call in the next line.

 Now that we've started the process, we need to use Wait-Process to tell the script not to do anything else until the WBAdmin process has completed and exited.
 Wait-Process accepts a couple of different types of input, but since $Process contains a process object thanks to the -Passthru parameter, we'll supply $Process to Wait-Process via the -InputObject parameter.
 Now our script will monitor the status of the WBAdmin process, proceeding to the next step only when the process exits.